Skin lightening, or skin bleaching, is a cosmetic procedure that aims to lighten dark areas of skin or achieve a generally paler skin tone.

 - visible blood vessels in the skin

 - abnormalities in a newborn baby (if used during pregnancy)

-If you’re prescribed skin-lightening cream by a doctor, they should let you know about the potential risks and how common these are.
+If you're prescribed skin-lightening cream by a doctor, they should tell you about the potential risks and how common these are.

 What to do if you have problems

-If you experience side effects while using a prescribed skin-lightening cream, contact the prescriber for advice.
+If you get side effects while using a prescribed skin-lightening cream, contact a doctor for advice.

-If you have any alarming symptoms that require urgent medical attention, such as a nasty rash, swelling or increasing pain, go to your local accident and emergency (A&E) department.
+If you have any severe symptoms that need urgent medical attention, such as a nasty rash, swelling or increasing pain, go to a local A&E.